 In assessing the realizability of future tax assets, management considers whether it is more likely than not that some portion or all of the future tax assets will not be realized.
 The ultimate realization of future tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
+Management considers projected future taxable income, uncertainties related to the industry in which the Company operates and tax planning strategies in making this assessment.

-(Formerly Electrofuel Inc.) Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars)
+(Formerly Electrofuel Inc.)

+Notes to Consolidated Financial Statements (continued)

+(Expressed in Thousands of U.S. dollars)